this-is-bennyk/playnub/README.md

 - Interpolation Systems
   - Control Curves and Envelopes: For controlling precisely how a data point gets from A to B
   - PID Controller: For controlling how a point follows a target using a control system
+- New Datatypes
+  - Box: pass a reference, not a copy, of nearly any value in your game or in the engine to any other function
+  - Box fillers: make your boxed values designer-accessible, with multiple defined fillers with robust inspector tools
+  - Bitset: an array of booleans compressed into ints with bit manipulation logic
 - Randomization
   - Fast normal distribution randomness
   - Complete and deck randomness